-Customer Health Score (CHS) is an important metric for all businesses.
-A metric that is meant to predict a customer’s likelihood to churn or continue to stay on and grow.
+Customer Health Score is an important metric for all businesses.
+It is a metric that predicts a customer’s likelihood to churn or continue to stay on and grow.
 This should be designed to provide insight into what is happening in your customer accounts early enough.
 Hence becoming a golden Leading Metric for managing churn, one that provides an early warning (if measured & tracked well).
-A CHS should indicate the well-being of an account, ideally quantitatively, and offer a metric to gauge account health.
+A customer health scorecard should indicate the well-being of an account, ideally quantitatively, and offer a metric to gauge account health.

-There isn’t an industry standard for CHS (yet) and that can make things a little confusing, and sometimes overwhelming for customer success teams.
+There isn’t an industry standard for Customer Health Scorecard (yet) and that can make things a little confusing, and sometimes overwhelming for customer success teams.
 While working on defining this score, it’s good to isolate 4-7 indicators for calculating the score and avoid making it too complex, at least in the beginning.

 Some Customer Success leaders insist that it is important for Customer Success leaders to keep an eye on the relationship with the customer account.
 This would only be possible through regular touchpoints and interactions.
 Overall, the CS team should focus on several parameters to take advantage of the CHS.

 What are the key ingredients of a Customer Health Score?

 Understanding Customer Health Score, Customer Churn, and their relation